istio/istio.io/content/docs/examples/advanced-egress/wildcard-https-egress-gateway/index.md

 In short, the Istio gateway based on Envoy cannot route traffic to an arbitrary, not preconfigured host, and AS-IS is unable to perform traffic control to arbitrary wildcarded domains.
 To enable such traffic control for HTTPS (and for any TLS), you need to deploy an SNI forward proxy in addition to Envoy.
-Envoy will route the requests sent to a wildcarded domain to the SNI forward proxy, which, in turn, will forward the requests to the destination by the value of SNI.
+Envoy will route the requests destined for a wildcarded domain to the SNI forward proxy, which, in turn, will forward the requests to the destination by the value of SNI.

 In this section you will configure Istio to route HTTPS traffic to arbitrary wildcarded domains, through an egress gateway.